sciZer0/newdiscoveries/c/README.md

 The Initial Fundamental Error is the official concept of Force (including the official formula of Force) being wrong. <i>More on this below.</i>

-In its turn, this official concept of Force, being wrong, derives all other fundamental errors (including the official concept of Work and the official concept of Energy -- also being wrong) which all together results in the endless series of errors in science.
+In its turn, the official concept of Force, being wrong, derives all other fundamental errors (including the official concept of Work and the official concept of Energy -- also being wrong) which all together results in the endless series of errors in science.

 ---